R2NorthstarTools/FlightCore/docs/DEVELOPMENT.md

 Automatic recompiling on save is enabled for both the Rust and the Typescript/Vue code.

-If you want to build, do all of the above (except tauri dev) and:
+If you want to build FlightCore from source code, do the first two commands and:

 ```sh
 cd ../src-tauri